 Old Plantation Barbecue – The building isn’t much to look at but the flavors will knock your socks off.
 Located about halfway between Nickajack Lake and downtown.
 I wouldn’t have known about this place except for a recommendation from a barber when I was getting a haircut.
 Remember to bring cash, they don’t take cards, and plan to take it to go, they do not have seating.
 This is the kind of place that doesn’t have diet Coke as an option for fountain drinks.

-Exploring Outside Chattanooga
+Things to Explore Outside Chattanooga

 Ruby Falls – Imagine a 145’ waterfall that sits in a cave 1120’ beneath Lookout Mountain.
 Leo Lambert discovered this cave in 1928 when his company was trying to dig a shaft down to Lookout Mountain Cave.
 It’s named after his wife, Ruby, who was the third person in the world to ever see the falls.
 Click in to discover the secrets of Ruby Falls.